Skip to main content

 Feature Scaling and Preprocessing

-In machine learning, feature scaling and preprocessing make sure all features contribute equally to the model, and the data is in the right format for learning.
+In machine learning, feature scaling and data preprocessing ensure that all input features contribute equally to the model and are properly formatted for learning.

-can be biased toward features with larger numeric ranges.
+Without scaling, algorithms like KNN or gradient descent-based models can become biased toward features with larger numerical ranges.

 Common Preprocessing Steps